dexter806/tascosa.audio/README.md

-# Minimal Next.js for Vercel
+# Tascosa Audio — Fixed Upload

+This version uses a relative import in `_app.js` to avoid alias issues on Vercel.

+## Deploy
-Upload these files to your repo root and deploy to isolate build issues.
+1) Upload these files to the root of your GitHub repo.
+2) Import the repo in Vercel and Deploy.